against Class I FPV drones.

 Iran-backed and non-state actors are deploying FPV kamikaze drones worldwide.

-An Iran-backed FPV kamikaze drone breached the perimeter of the US base near Baghdad airport for the first time — helicopter and Sentinel radar struck.
-Multiple follow-up strikes within days, no conventional air defence could intercept the Class-I platforms.
+An Iran-backed FPV kamikaze drone struck a US military aircraft at the base near Baghdad airport for the first time — a helicopter and a Sentinel radar hit.
+Multiple follow-up strikes within days, no conventional air defense could intercept the Class-I platforms.

 First IDF soldier killed by FPV drone.